earthly/website/blog/_posts/2023-03-09-bazel-build-with-caching.md

 Using remote cache for Bazel significantly improves your builds' performance and reliability, making storing and accessing build artifacts from multiple machines and locations easy.

 In this guide, you learned about the concept of [Bazel](/blog/bazel-build) cache builds.
 After reading, you should be able to set up the local and remote cache to improve Bazel build performance.
-For more information, check out [this guide for any command line reference](https://bazel.build/reference/command-line-reference) you may need.
+For more information, check out [this guide for any command-line reference](https://bazel.build/reference/command-line-reference) you may need.

 {% include cta/cta1.html %}